Distributionally Robust RRT with Risk Allocation: Problem Formulation

 \end{problem}

-Here, $\ell_t(.)$ is the stage cost function quantifying the distance to the goal set and actuator effort and it is expressed in terms of the robot mean state, $\hat{x}_k$, so that all the uncertainty comes from the constraints.
-As \eqref{cc_joint} is an infinite dimensional distributionally robust risk constraint, solving the constrained optimisation problem given by \eqref{eqn_problem_1} exactly is practically hard and so we resort to approximate solutions using sampling based motion planning algorithms.
+Problem 1 is just a reformulated version of the problem in \cite{summers_risk}.
+Here, $\ell_t(.)$ is the stage cost function quantifying the distance to the goal set and actuator effort and it is expressed in terms of the robot mean state, $\hat{x}_k$.
+As \eqref{cc_joint} is an infinite dimensional DR risk constraint, solving \eqref{eqn_problem_1} exactly is practically hard and so we resort to approximate solutions using sampling-based motion planning algorithms.
 The constant $\Delta \in (0,0.5]$ represents the user-prescribed total risk budget for the entire planning horizon, such that the worst-case probability of colliding with any of the $N$ obstacles or being outside $\calx$ over the planning horizon should be at most $\Delta$.
-We use the LQR fixed affine feedback control policy given by $u_{k} = K_{k} x_{k} + g_{k}$ and the state mean $\hat{x}_{k}$ and covariance matrix $\Sigma_{x_{k}}$ evolve as
+As in \cite{summers_risk}, an LQR fixed affine feedback control policy given by $u_{k} = K_{k} x_{k} + g_{k}$ is used, and the state mean $\hat{x}_{k}$ and covariance matrix $\Sigma_{x_{k}}$ evolve as

 Note that \eqref{cc_joint} can be decomposed into individual chance constraints for each obstacle and the state constraint $\mathcal{X}$ at each time step.
 The individual risk bound for each obstacle $i \in \mathcal{B}$ and the constraints $j = 1,\dots,n_{e}$ defining $\mathcal{X}$ at time step $k$, denoted by $\delta_{ik}$ and $\kappa_{jk}$ respectively, should respect